kennethmervin01/kenneth-html5-notification/README.md

 # kenneth-html5-notification
-JS plugin that create a desktop notification using html5 notification API.
+JS plugin that creates a desktop notification using HTML5 Notification API.

 #Instruction: